luislauriano/luislauriano/README.md

 [My Data Science Repository](https://github.com/luislauriano/Data_Science) | [Linkedin](https://www.linkedin.com/in/luislauriano)

-A crazy on the piece of data science, critic of national rap songs and maker of tech stuff.
+A data science nutcase, fearless young man, rap listener and thinking about ethics, fairness in the use of algorithms and development of machine learning models.

+Currently finishing my degree in Information Management at UFPE, I am a Data Scientist Jr at Data Rudder, I have worked on projects in the area of ​​fraud, finance, credit and collection with large clients, I have studied data engineering, ethics/algorithmic justice (area of ​​my interest in AI) and I am building the el tito lab, focused on studies , projects, data science content and a thought in ethics and algorithmic justice. (www.eltitolab.live)

+KNOWLEDGE IN:
+ - Programming languages: Python, R and JavaScript.
+ - Analytics: SQL, PostgreSQL, MySQL, Power BI, Data Studio and Qlik.
+ - The custom to use for DS and ML: Pandas, Scikit-learn, Plotly, Pyspark, Pycaret, SciPy, NumPy, regression and classification algorithms..
+ - Extra knowledge: Agile methodologies, Tensorflow, construction/deployment of ML models and Deep learning.

+BASIC KNOWLEDGE ABOUT DATA ENGINEERING:
+ - Data Pipelines with Apache Airflow; Spark
+ - Understanding of concepts: ETL, ELT, Data lakes, Data Warehouse, Batch and Streaming
+ - Big data with hadoop and beehive
+ - AWS: S3, Sagemaker, Amazon EMR, Athena and Glue

 For those who don't know me, my name is Luis Vinicius, also known as Tito and I'm 21 years old.
-Despite always admiring the area of technology, my interest in the area intensified in 2016 when I wanted to work at Riot Games, the company that created League of Legends.
-In 2018 I finished high school and had already decided that I really wanted to continue in the area of technology, so in 2019 I passed the entrance exam for the Information Management course at the Federal University of Pernambuco where I am currently graduating.
-It was in the same year, 2019, that I became interested in the python programming language and in the area of data science and artificial intelligence, where since then I have been treading a path to become a good professional in the area and become a reference.
+Despite always admiring the area of ​​technology, my interest in the area intensified in 2016 when I wanted to work at Riot Games, the company that created League of Legends.
+In 2018, the medium and already had the necessary technology to follow the Information Management course at the Federal University of Pernambuco where I am currently graduating.
+It was in the same year of 2019 that I became interested in the python programming language in the area of ​​data science and artificial intelligence, where since then I have been treading a path to become a good professional in the area and become a reference.

-I am currently majoring in Information Management at UFPE, I am a Data Scientist Jr at Data Rudder and I help people who use and work with data through [el tito lab](https://www.eltitolab.live/).

-I have knowledge in Python, JavaScript, Git, SQL, PostgreSQL, MySQL, Power BI and Data Studio, libraries for data science and machine learning such as: Pandas; Numpy ; Scikit-learn ; Plotly ; Pycaret and SciPy, Pyspark, Tensorflow and knowledge about Machine learning (model building and deployment), Deep learning, AWS and Agile Methodologies.

 [![](https://img.shields.io/badge/linkedin-blue)](https://www.linkedin.com/in/luislauriano/)